wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-launch-and-monitor/includes/3-announce-viva-connections-to-your-organization.md

-After testing Viva Connections, it’s time to let the rest of the organization know that it's available for use.
+You have recruited users to test Viva Connections.
+Now it’s time to let the rest of the organization know that it's available for use.
 Announce the launch at team and organization-wide meetings.
 Use communication channels like Teams, Yammer, and SharePoint to share information about training opportunities, live demonstrations, and [where to